 Nurses practitioners are becoming an important part of the health care continuum.
 As clinicians that blend clinical expertise in diagnosing and treating health conditions with an added emphasis on disease prevention and health management, NPs bring a comprehensive perspective to health care.
 All NPs must complete a master's or doctoral degree program, and have advanced clinical training beyond their initial professional registered nurse preparation.
 NPs undergo rigorous national certification, periodic peer review, clinical outcome evaluations, and adhere to a code for ethical practices.

-We’ve recently added an experienced nurse practitioner to our team at Rockford Spine Center and are excited about the expertise she brings to our staff and the benefits she will bring to our patients.
+We’ve recently added an experienced nurse practitioner to our team at The Spine Center at OrthoIllinois and are excited about the expertise she brings to our staff and the benefits she will bring to our patients.

-Nurse Practitioner Angie Johnson, M.S.N., A.N.P.-B.C., F.N.P.-B.C., joined Rockford Spine Center in February 2016.
+Nurse Practitioner Angie Johnson, M.S.N., A.N.P.-B.C., F.N.P.-B.C., joined The Spine Center at OrthoIllinois in February 2016.
 She is the first nurse practitioner to join RSC and works with staff to increase patient access and provide a wide variety of care to patients.
 She provides comprehensive evaluations and customized treatment plans.

 Angie is a board-certified Adult Nurse Practitioner as well as Family Nurse Practitioner.
 She earned a bachelor’s degree in nursing from Winona State University in Minnesota; a master’s degree in nursing from the University of Cincinnati; and a post-master’s certificate from the OSF Saint Anthony College of Nursing.